-- A grievance mechanism accessible to all employees, anonymously. - A "no retaliation" policy the prohibits disciplining, dismissing or otherwise discriminating against any personnel or interested party for providing information on this standard compliance or for making other workplace complaints - Procedures for investigating, following up on and communicating the outcome of complaints concerning the workplace or of its implementing policies and procedures.
-These results are freely available to all personnel and, upon request, to interested parties.
+- 3.16.1.
+A grievance mechanism accessible to all employees including domestic and foreign migrant, anonymously. - 3.16.2.
+A "no retaliation" policy the prohibits disciplining, dismissing or otherwise discriminating against any personnel or interested party for providing information on this standard compliance or for making other workplace complaints - 3.16.3.
+Procedures for investigating, following up on and communicating the outcome of complaints concerning the workplace or of its implementing policies and procedures.
+These results are freely available to all personnel and, upon request, to interested parties. - 3.16.4.
+Evidence of compliance with the right of workers, including domestic and foreign migrant, to lodge complaints before responsible authorities, as prescribed by the law.